kyoran/CarlaEnv-Benchmark/README.md

 ## Requirements

-[repo-name] is developed and tested under the following settings:
+`CarlaEnv-Benchmark` is developed and tested under the following settings:

 - **Ubuntu**: 18.04
 - **Carla**: 0.9.13